shouqalbdrani/Task-Build-an-Interactive-Login-page-UI-in-Figma-and-Jetpack-Compose/README.md

 - **Image**: For displaying the Elm logo.
 - **Password Recovery**: Added a "Forgot Password?"
 - **Buttons**: A "Sign In" button for submitting login details.
+- Repoduced the provided design using Jetpacj Compose
+- **Layout**: Apply the layout hiereachy using Column and Box

 ## Tools Used
 - **Figma**: For designing the UI elements and layout.